 It is dedicated to understanding the cultural attributes and representation of war in the modern world.

 Our distinctive focus is to consider four interlocking themes:

 - The body and corpses in mass violence and Genocide

 - Collective memory and the writing of war experience

 The Centre for the Cultural History of War has held a range of public events in collaboration with local cultural and heritage institutions, including the Imperial War Museum North, Manchester Art Gallery, Whitworth Art Gallery and the Science Museum.

 At the core of the Centre is a team of established academic staff who co-ordinate and disseminate research both nationally and internationally.
 Historians in this cluster lead two book series with Manchester University Press: 'Cultural History of Modern War' and 'Humanitarianism, Key Debates and New Approaches'.

-A new academic journal is also being launched, with the same title 'Human Remains and Violence'.
+A new open-access MUP academic journal has been launched, with the same title 'Human Remains and Violence'.
 Several members of this group are directly involved in leading the Humanitarian and Conflict Response Institute.

 This area of our research has had direct impact on our collaboration with NGOs and educationalists.
 Members of this group research in English and in numerous foreign languages.
 They have received major AHRC, ESRC, Leverhulme and EU funding over the last ten years.
 We support a new generation of research students and postdoctoral fellows in this field.

 The Cultural History of War research cluster also forms an important part of the department’s teaching, and we are keen to involve our students in these activities.
 At Undergraduate level history of war is taught at level 2 and 3.
 The courses offered by Professors Gatrell, Summerfield and Taithe, Drs Carden-Coyne, Dreyfus, Fuller, Geiger, Moore and Jones all touch on the central themes of this research group.